 We are closely monitoring the changing dynamics in the economy and the client impact driven by the COVID-19 pandemic.
 We have intensified our portfolio management, focusing on higher impacted industries and commercial property types.
 Our clientele is generally comprised of high net-worth individuals and commercial borrowers with strong credit profiles and multiple sources of repayment.
-The portion of our credit exposure to the highest risk industries impacted by COVID-19, such as accommodations, transportation and restaurants, is less than 3.0% of our loan portfolio.
-The Company has increased our loan level reviews and portfolio monitoring to address the changing environment and continues to engage in more frequent communication with these borrowers to better understand the impact on our borrower's cash flows and respond proactively.
-While the length of time some of these businesses are unable to operate or operate at full capacity is unknown, it could have a significant impact on many factors that impact our borrowers and our reserve requirement.
-During the first quarter of 2021, the Company did not increase its allowance for loan losses.
+There was an immaterial provision expense taken during the second quarter of 2021.
 Management will continue to closely monitor the loan portfolio and analyze the economic data to assess the impact on the allowance for loan loss.
-We believe the allowance for loan losses is adequate as of March 31, 2021.
+We believe the allowance for loan losses is adequate as of June 30, 2021.